edmiranda/aws-kafka-example-cicd/README.md

 ![alt text](images/container-insights.jpeg)

 ## Requirements **IMPORTANT!!**
-- Before to start, We need review some requirements for the project can run without issues, based on the above please check the following list:
+- Before start, We need review some requirements for the project can run without issues, based on the above please check the following list:

   - Identify AWS Account ID
   - Identify ARN Admin Role that we will use to run our scripts in Terraform